Nkulumba/printf/README.md

 ALX Software Enginering Printf Team Project with Jannat.
+Thank you for your time.